authenticvision/digitalsoul/README.md

-*Tip: If you ever need to change the DB, you can (1) spin up a shell inside the digitalsoul container: `docker-compose exec digitalsoul sh` (2) do a Prisma's push command, optionally forcing a reset of the data: `yarn run db:push` or `yarn run db:reset`*
+*Tip: If you ever need to change the DB, you can (1) spin up a shell inside the digitalsoul container: `docker-compose exec digitalsoul sh` (2) do a Prisma's push command, optionally forcing a reset of the data: `npm run db:push` or `npm run db:reset`*

 ### Running tests